Hydracerynitis/LOR-Contingecy-Contract/xml/ReadMe.txt

 Philip's Sonorous Page ---- Complete The Crying Children reception with Risk Level 12 or more.
 Eileen's Glittering Page ---- Complete The Church of Gear reception with Risk Level 12 or more.
 Greta's Confident Page ---- Complete The Eighth Chef reception with Risk Level 12 or more.
+The Page of Heehaw, Woof and Doodle-doo ---- Complete The Musicians of Bremen reception with Risk Level 12 or more.
 Tanya's Lively Page ---- Complete L’heure du Loup reception with Risk Level 12 or more.
 Jae-heon's Eloquent Page ---- Complete The Puppeteer reception with Risk Level 12 or more.
 Elena's Sensuous Page ---- Complete The Blood-Red Moon reception with Risk Level 12 or more.